kartikeya-dimri/Linux-Performance-Tuning/CPU_Tuning/README.md

 On a modern Linux system, multiple processes competing for the same CPU core cause two distinct performance penalties:

 1. **Core contention** — the OS must time-share the core across all runnable processes, so each one gets only a fraction of the available compute time.
 2. **Scheduler preemption** — the OS involuntarily interrupts a running process (context switch) to give another process CPU time.
-Each context switch wastes cycles saving/restoring state and pollutes CPU caches.
+Each context switch wastes cycles saving and restoring state and pollutes CPU caches.

 These are **two orthogonal problems** requiring different fixes:

 - Core contention → fix with **CPU affinity** (hardware-level tuning)
 - Scheduler preemption → fix with **scheduling policy** (OS-level tuning)

 This experiment isolates and demonstrates both effects independently, with statistical validation.
+The key insight — and the main finding — is that fixing one does not fix the other.
+They must be addressed separately.

 ### Why the First Design Failed

 An earlier version of this experiment used only 2 processes.
-With 2 processes on 2 cores, context switch counts were near-zero (single digits per run), so scheduler tuning showed no measurable impact.
-The fix: increase to **6 competing processes on constrained cores**, which forces the scheduler into aggressive time-sharing and generates thousands of context switches in the baseline — giving scheduler tuning something meaningful to improve.
+With 2 processes on 2 cores, context switch counts were near-zero (single digits per run), so scheduler tuning had nothing meaningful to improve.
+The fix: increase to **6 competing processes on constrained cores**, which forces the scheduler into aggressive time-sharing and generates thousands of context switches in the baseline — giving scheduler tuning something measurable to demonstrate.

 ---